Ondrej Krivanek: Career

 Nion correctors delivered to Oak Ridge National Laboratory produced the first directly interpretable sub-Å resolution electron microscope images of a crystal lattice and the first EEL spectra of single atoms in a bulk solid.
 Nion has since progressed onto designing and manufacturing whole scanning transmission electron microscopes that have produced many further world-leading results, such as atomic-resolution elemental mapping and analytical imaging in which every individual atom is resolved and identified.

 In 2013, Nion introduced a new design of a monochromator for STEM that allowed the first demonstration of vibrational/phonon spectroscopy in the electron microscope, and can now reach 3 meV energy resolution at 20 kV.
 Used in tandem with the new Nion energy loss spectrometer, the monochromator has led to many revolutionary results.
 These include a 2016 demonstration of damage-free vibrational spectroscopy of different hydrogen environments in a biological material (Guanine), 2019 demonstrations of atomic resolution imaging using the phonon signal and of detecting and mapping an amino acid different in just one 12C atom being substituted by 13C (isotopic shift), and a 2020 detection of the vibrational signal from a single Si atom.

-He is currently President of Nion Co. and Affiliate Professor at Arizona State University.
+Nion Co. was acquired by Bruker (BRKR) in 2024.
+He is currently Senior Scientific Advisor to Bruker and Affiliate Professor at Arizona State University.